meilisearch/documentation/learn/cookbooks/railway.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/TXxa09?referralCode=YltNo3)

-Do not forget to replace the `MEILI_MASTER_KEY` environment variable value with a strong key to secure your Meilisearch instance.
+Do not forget to replace the `MEILI_MASTER_KEY` environment variable with a strong key to secure your Meilisearch instance.

 If you want to quickly generate a secure random key, you can run the following command from your terminal: